paulimhoff/paulimhoff.github.io/_pages/cv.md

 Research Areas
 ====
+* Biochar applications for stormwater management
+* Measurement and modeling of fugitive greenhouse gas emissions from landfills
-* Environmental and Water Resources
+* Groundwater and soil remediation
-* Sustainability
-* Water
+* Advancing breathable membrane toilets for urban areas in developing countries